eleda77/eleda77.github.io/docs/vocab_list.md

 **nicticate** - to wink or blink rapidly (mostly for creatures with nicticating membranes, whatever those are)

+**noblesse oblige** - the inferred responsibility of privileged people to act with generosity and nobility toward those less privileged

+**noddle** -  to nod (the head) quickly or slightly; also means head

+**noddlepate** - pretty sure this just means headhead

 **nom de guerre** - an assumed name under which a person engages in combat or some other activity or enterprise

 **nonce** - (of a word or expression) coined for one occasion; the time being; (also a word for sex offender)